 Although chimpanzees do not have language, they do communicate with one another through sounds, postures, and facial expressions that convey information.
 Often that information is about social rank.
 An alpha male might engage in a loud display of intimidation that asserts his dominance over the group.
 Other chimps might respond to this by signaling their submission to him.
 Or they might respond with signs of resistance and defiance.
 And some might even signal that they want to overthrow him.
 Thus chimps engage in political rhetoric, because they try to persuade one another as to how their social order should be organized.

 We could also identify this chimpanzee political rhetoric as Lockean insofar as subordinate chimpanzees can protest against despotic dominance by the alpha male and thus limit his power, which moves towards the egalitarian social arrangement seen in human hunter-gatherer bands with an egalitarian style of hierarchy in which the leader is only primus inter pares ("first among equals").
-This is what Locke saw in the state of nature in which all men are by nature equal.
+This is what Locke saw in the state of nature in which all men are by nature equally free.
 Not that all are absolutely equal, because some will have higher status than others, and some will become leaders of their social groups.
 But that all adults have the natural right to be free from being unduly subordinated to anyone else without their consent, and that they have the natural right to punish those who threaten their life, liberty, or property (Second Treatise, pars.
 4-10, 54, 94, 105).

 To explain the Darwinian evolution of this human state of nature, we should expect to find precursors of this human egalitarianism in our pre-human primate ancestors.
 And if we assume that the common ancestor of humans and the African great apes was similar to a chimpanzee, then we might expect to see evolutionary preadaptations for an egalitarian style of dominance in chimpanzee groups.
 In fact, as Christopher Boehm has argued, we can see in chimpanzees similarities to the ambivalent political nature of human hunter-gatherers that shows a tense balance between dominance, deference, and counter-dominance (Boehm 1993, 1999).